If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 And I don’t blame them.
 Being an artist is hard right now.

 The threshold for technical skill has dramatically increased in recent years, even while demand for art remains high.
 Already, art directors expect concept artists to be competent in a variety of digital softwares, including Photoshop, Blender, Zbrush, and more.
-And they expect them to create amazing artwork with smaller turnaround times to meet the demands for huge film and game titles.
+And they expect smaller turnaround times to meet the demands for huge film and game titles.

 It’s only natural to jump on the first thing that lets you create better quality art more quickly.

-I think what many of these artists don’t realize is that they are themselves perpetuating the increase in demand for quality and efficiency.
+I think what many of these artists don’t realize is that they are themselves perpetuating the increase in demand.

 The more artists use this software, the more advanced it becomes, and the higher the skill threshold rises.